Innovative-J/taskBoard/README.md

 ## Usage

 Copy or use the gith hub url either from here from git hub in order to view the website.
-[Website Url](https://innovative-j.github.io/Blog_Post/)
+[Website Url](https://innovative-j.github.io/taskBoard/).
+Images of the site are in the images folder.

 No instalation required just a simple browser will work.